-To further correct for potential endogeneity between fund holdings and credit risk, we follow Adelino, Cheong, Choi, and Oh (2021) by focusing on plausibly exogenous changes to FHS arising from Morningstar's star rating methodology for fund share classes that turn five years old.
+In our second approach to correcting for potential endogeneity, we use the methodology of Adelino, Cheong, Choi, and Oh (2022) to identify plausibly exogenous changes to FHS arising from Morningstar's star rating methodology for fund share classes that turn five years old.
 Morningstar's overall star rating uses three-, five-, and ten-year star ratings, each of which is constructed using a fund's risk-adjusted return ranking over the specified horizon relative to its category peers.
 The overall star ratings of funds aged between 36 and 59 months consist exclusively of the three-year rating.
 When the fund turns five, however, Morningstar begins to use both three- and five-year star ratings with 40% and 60% weights, respectively, to calculate the overall star rating.
 This means that, a fund's performance between three and five years ago-i.e., purely "stale information"-can raise or lower the overall star rating at the five-year mark.
 Yet, we find that flows respond to this largely mechanical change, leading to a significant increase in FHS among firms held by upgraded five-year-old funds compared with those held by funds that are not upgraded at the five-year mark.
 Exploiting this exogeneous FHS change in a difference-in-difference setting, we show that the credit risk of the firms increases pari passu with their FHS, lending further support to a causal link between fund holding share and credit risk.
+We also utilize this clean setting to verify that the exogenous increase in FHS is not associated with any measurable decrease in the holdings of institutional investors such as pension funds or insurance companies that have more stable funding bases.
+Thus, the default risk enhancement arising from the increased presence of open-ended funds on credit risk is distinct from any risk mitigating effects of the presence of institutional investors with stable funding (e.g. Chodorow-Reich, Ghent, and Haddad, 2022; Coppola, 2022).